Rick's Free Auto Repair Advice

 What about rotor quenching (hitting water after heavy braking) causing warp?

-The theory is that you overheat a rotor through heavy braking and then hit a puddle which causes the rotor to warp.
-When hot metal is quickly quenched by hitting water, it contracts.
-Quenching far more likely to crack the rotor in that situation than to warp it.
+The brake rotor warp theory is that you overheat a rotor through heavy braking and then hit a puddle, which causes the rotor to warp.
+When hot metal is quickly quenched by hitting water, it contracts, causing the rotor to crack, not warp.

-If the brake pads aren’t charcoal, then your brakes never reached a temperature high enough to warp the rotors.
+If the brake pads aren’t charcoal, then your brakes never reach a temperature high enough to warp the rotors.

 cracked brake rotors